SNulu/Order-Pizza/README.md

 ## Description

-_This website is for a pizza company where a user can choose one or more individual toppings (cheese, pepperone, arrtichoke, anchovy, veggie, meatlover, etc) and the size to order a pizza, also will so the final cost of the order._
+_This website is for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, veggie, meat-lover, etc) and the size to order a pizza, also will so the final cost of the order._

 ## Setup/Installation Requirements